lume/variable/README.md

 hairColor.on('change', log)
 ```

-You see?
-With an event pattern we had to figure how to share the function, and
+It isn't as clean.
+With an event pattern we had to figure how to share the
-the wire it up to each event emitter.
+function to wire it up to each event emitter.

 Let's say we want to add one more item to the console.log statement.
+Here is
-Here is how it would be with an autorun:
+how it would be with an autorun:

 ```js
 autorun(() => {